subwaymatch/aws-sls-s3-trigger-test/README.md

 # LambdaGrader Serverless Framework Service

-This project is a serverless implementation of the [LambdaGrader](https://github.com/subwaymatch/lambdagrader) project.
+This project is a serverless implementation of [LambdaGrader](https://github.com/subwaymatch/lambdagrader) using the [Serverless Framework](https://www.serverless.com/).

 ## Overview